godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

     #endif

 There are a few things of note to the above.
 We're including ``Godot.hpp`` which contains all our basic definitions.
-After that, we include ``Sprite2D.hpp`` which contains bindings to the Sprite2D class.
+After that, we include ``Sprite.hpp`` which contains bindings to the Sprite class.
 We'll be extending this class in our module.

 We're using the namespace ``godot``, since everything in GDNative is defined within this namespace.

-Then we have our class definition, which inherits from our Sprite2D through a container class.
+Then we have our class definition, which inherits from our Sprite through a container class.
 We'll see a few side effects of this later on.
 The ``GODOT_CLASS`` macro sets up a few internal things for us.